 For archaeological surveys, fieldwork is commonly required to assess significance.
 In many cases, this involves the placement of hand-excavated probes to analyze site stratigraphy and identify any artifacts and subsurface deposits.
+Only professional archaeologists should be undertaking this work!
 The final product of any cultural resource study is a full and detailed report documenting the methods and results of the survey.